Data-driven Reachability Verification with Probabilistic Guarantees under Koopman Spectral Uncertainty: Experiments

 \section{Experiments}

-In this section, we present several numerical experiments to validate our framework and demonstrate its efficacy.
-The experiments are designed to systematically showcase the framework's validity, analyze its convergence properties, and highlights its key advantages over conventional set-based approaches.
-Across all examples, the Koopman eigenpairs are learned from data using the ResDMD algorithm developed by \cite{colbrook2023residual} with polynomial basis functions.
-The required eigenfunction extrema over sets are approximated via Monte Carlo sampling, and a high-fidelity ground truth is established using dense sampling for rigorous comparison.
+In this section, we present numerical experiments to validate the proposed framework, analyze its convergence properties, and highlight its key advantages over conventional set-based methods.
+The principal Koopman eigenpairs are learned from data with ResDMD using polynomial basis functions in our implementation.